falkhop/Foundry-VTT-Macros/README.md

  - Combat Utility Belt https://foundryvtt.com/packages/combat-utility-belt/
  - Dice So Nice! https://foundryvtt.com/packages/dice-so-nice

+For Animations:
+ - JB2A Animations (Free)
+ - Sequencer

 This content is not formatted to be directly downloaded and imported into Foundry, but rather can be copy/pasted into the "Command" section of "Script" type macros.